ayesha2104/obesity-classification-ml/README.md

 # Obesity Classification using Machine Learning

 This project predicts obesity levels based on lifestyle, dietary habits, and physical attributes.
-Dataset: Combination of synthetic and real data collected from individuals in Mexico, Peru, and Colombia.

 ## Project Workflow
 1. **Data Preprocessing**